katzwebservices/dsidxpress/readme.deploy.txt

 = How much will an activation key cost? =

-We have not yet determined the pricing for this plugin.
+You can find the pricing information on the [dsIDXpress pricing page](http://www.dsidxpress.com/pricing/).